Hone logo

 Key Requirements:

-• The function must return a new object.
+• Immutability: The function must return a new object.
+Modifying the original object is not acceptable.

-• Properties listed in keysToOmit must be absent from the returned object.
+• Property Removal: Properties whose keys are present in the keysToOmit array should be absent in the returned object.

 Expected Behavior: